Wazirabad Tehsil: History

-During colonial rule the tehsil was formed as a subdivision of the Gujranwala District of British Punjab.
-The population according to the 1901 census was 183,205 a slight increase from the 1891 census (183,606).
-According to the 1901 census the main towns were Wazirabad (population, 18,069), Ramnagar (7,121), Sodhra (5,050), and Akalgarh (4,961) - the tehsil also contained 254 villages.
-The land revenue and cesses in 1903-,4 amounted to RS.
-2,70,000.
+During colonial rule the tehsil was part of the Gujranwala District of British Punjab.
+According to the 1901 census, the population was 183,205, a slight decrease from the 1891 census (183,606).
+According to the 1901 census, the main towns were Wazirabad (population, 18,069), Ramnagar (7,121), Sodhra (5,050), and Akalgarh (4,961).
+The tehsil also contained 254 villages.
+The land revenue and cesses in 1903-04 amounted to Rs.
+270,000.

 The Imperial Gazetteer of India (written over a century ago during the rule of the British) describes the tehsil as follows: "The tahsīl consists of a riverain belt along with the Chenab rich and highly developed tract along the Siālkot border, with abundant well-irrigation; and the level uplands known as the Bāngar.
 The head-works of the Chenāb Canal are at Khānkī in this tahsīl."